e-picas/bash-library/MANPAGE.md

 You can group short options like `-xc`, set an option argument like `-d(=)value` or `--long=value` and use `--` to explicitly specify the end of the script options.

+You can mix short options, long options and script arguments at your convenience.

 In some cases, you can use an automatic long option named as a program like `--less` for the "less" program.
 If this program is installed in the system, it will be used for certain option rendering.
 For instance, a long "help" output can be loaded via `less` running: